Franciuto/EmailChecker/README.md

 To read from a file, you need to specify the name of the file you want to open.
 For example, if your file is called emails.txt, you should input the name of the file when prompted so "emails.txt"

 **Please ensure that the file you want to import is located in the same directory as the script.**

+### Usage
+n the ‘Test’ folder, you can find some .txt files containing 1000 emails, some of which are correct and some are not, so you can try the program yourself